-Bill of Rights & Responsibilities
+Bill of Rights &

+Responsibilities

-The PACE organization is dedicated to providing its participants quality health care services. enrollment into a PACE program, Participants have certain rights and protections.
-The PACE program must fully explain these rights to all participants and/ or someone acting on they're behalf, in a way that they can understand at the time of their enrollment, As part of our contracted network. providers must be knowledgeable about and uphold the Participant Rights.
+The PACE organization is dedicated to providing its participants quality health care services.
+Upon enrollment into a PACE program, Participants have certain rights and protections.
+The PACE program must fully explain these rights to all participants and/ or someone acting on they're behalf, in a way that they can understand at the time of their enrollment, As part of our contracted network, all contracted network. providers must be knowledgeable about and uphold the Participant Rights.

-All contracted providers are responsible for promptly notifying PACE if a participant's rights have been violated or if a participant or their caregiver has indicated that the participant's rights have been denied.
+providers Αll contracted responsible for promptly notifying PACE if a participant's rights have been violated or if a participant or their caregiver has indicated that the participant's rights have been denied.
 It is also part of the contracted providers responsibility to educate their staff and those that work with PACE Participants on the Participant's Rights.